Adroiti/docs-for-code-review-tools/tfsec/google-compute-no-plaintext-vm-disk-keys.md

-Pattern: Use of plaintext for VM Disk encryption key
+Pattern: Use of plain-text for Google Compute Disk encryption key

 Issue: -

 ## Description

-Providing your encryption key in plaintext format means anyone with access to the source code also has access to the key.
+Providing your encryption key in plain-text format means anyone with access to the source code also has access to the key.

 **Resolution**: Use managed keys or provide the raw key via a secrets manager.